MadeByMike/supermaya/site/posts/no-build-process.md

 ## JavaScript

-Similar to the CSS, JavaScript in Sypermaya are also compiled on-the-fly and added to global data.
+Similar to the CSS, JavaScript in Supermaya are also compiled on-the-fly and added to global data.

 This is done with Babel and Webpack.
 The Webpack configuration contains a loader for `.js` files that will transpile from ES6 to ES5 meaning you can safely write modern JavaScript.
 The Webpack configuration can be extended or modified in: `site/utils/compile-webpack.js`.